Set up your school’s ECF-based training programme: step by step

 You do not need to add information about your ECTs and mentors if your school has chosen to design and deliver your own ECF-based programme.

 Step 6 Begin your school’s training programme

 Each ECT should start their training programme as soon as they begin their statutory induction.
-This can be at any point in the 2021 to 2022 academic year.
+This can be at any point in the academic year.

-Your next step depends on which way you choose to run your programme.
+Your next step depends on the way you choose to run your programme.

 If you’re using a DfE-funded training provider

 Your lead provider or delivery partner will contact you directly about what to do next.

 If you’re using DfE-accredited materials to deliver your own programme